Code-Institute-Submissions/P4-Sports-Expert/README.md

  - [ElephantSQL](https://www.elephantsql.com/) was used to run the postgres database for this project.
  - [Cloudinary](https://cloudinary.com/) was used to store all static files and images for this project.
  - [Heroku](https://www.heroku.com/) was used to deploy the project.
- - [GitHub:](https://github.com/) was used for for storing project code.
+ - [GitHub:](https://github.com/) was used for storing project code.
  - [Git](https://git-scm.com/) was used for version control of the project.
  - [GitPod](https://www.gitpod.io/) was the ide used to develop the project.
  - [LucidChart](https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwjjsv7X6aH-AhWwgFAGHd1lAykYABAAGgJkZw&ohost=www.google.com&cid=CAESbeD2ytxlwO3uCaazbKtzvqvppsNhe1heNFTWYr8Ja6pedxYm-qSu7Xj1K7h_fvv0_kTMzvjh05ERH1FwWEYshvM15Wfp03Zp21oiJIbm3ZTZd1b_1fJ9ENrGwYymQf5KRrpGNn5jUNGXbXujOM0&sig=AOD64_1k9ic9lgJt8Tto3XfmyTbZo-CLLg&q&adurl&ved=2ahUKEwjco_jX6aH-AhUCAsAKHch6ASkQ0Qx6BAgGEAE) was used for making the database schema diagram.